logo

 How To Store Christmas Ornaments

-As an alternative, use clear plastic containers that let you see the ornaments without having to open the lid.
+As an alternative, use clear plastic containers that let you see the ornaments without opening the lid.
 This will reduce time spent looking for Christmas decorations when the next holiday season rolls around.

 Place towels around the base of your Christmas tree to catch any fragile ornaments that might fall while you’re taking down decorations.
 Start removing ornaments from the bottom of the tree and work your way up.
 Reaching for the topmost ornaments first may cause you to accidentally dislodge those in the lower sections.